Last Updated: May 27, 2019

-Admit it, we all want to enjoy good quality hot pot and sometimes, you really don’t know if you want to be a part of the queue for a certain restaurant that’s famous for their long lines.
-Though we know that Hai Di Lao is a great place for it hot pots, not everyone has the time to queue for two to three hours.
+Admit it, we all want to enjoy good quality spicy mala hot pot and sometimes, you really don’t know if you want to be a part of the queue for a certain restaurant that’s famous for their long lines.
+Though we know that Hai Di Lao is probably one of the best mala hot pots in Singapore, not everyone has the time to queue for two to three hours.

-Here’s a list of 10 Authentic Chinese hot pot restaurants sans the crazy queues and are equally delicious.
+Here’s a list of 10 Alternate mala hot pot restaurants sans the crazy queues and are equally delicious and equally ‘ma’.

 Located in Tanglin Shopping Centre and established in 1994, The Magic Of Chong Qing Hot Pot is the first in Singapore that serves authentic Sze Chuan steamboat.

 What is so special about this place is that it does not use any MSG in the soup, which makes it great for the health conscious folks.
 The famous soup bases include Ma La Tang and Old Faithful Chicken Stock, whereby both have been boiled for hours to ensure optimum flavours and consistency.